Mobilising people in this way enables the resilience and adaptive capability required for innovative action and high performance amid change.

 Our Organisational Change Practice

-Sheppard Moscow worked as change management consultants in an ambitious transition from a global project management group that provided cross-functional coordination to one that aims at strategic leadership in their organisation.
+Sheppard Moscow supported the internal change management team in an ambitious transition from a global project management group that provided cross-functional coordination to one that aims at strategic leadership in their organisation.
 The success and strength of their pipeline of new drugs required a step change in organisation capability, to remain agile and work at even greater pace.

 Though the change was announced, we led a thorough stakeholder analysis to interpret reactions and discern how to really engage people.
 The conclusion, which we processed with the leaders, was there was rational agreement to the change, but active and passive resistance to the assertive and non-negotiable way change was being introduced.